nfdi4plants/ARC-specification/ARC specification.md

 ### Top-level Metadata and Workflow Description

-*Top-level metadata and workflow description* tie together the elements of an ARC in the contexts of investigation and associated studies (in the ISA definition), captured in the files `isa.investigation.xlsx` in [ISA-XLSX format](#isa-xlsx-format), which MUST be present.
+*Top-level metadata and workflow description* tie together the elements of an ARC in the contexts of an investigation captured in the `isa.investigation.xlsx` file, which MUST be present.

+The `investigation` file MUST follow the [ISA-XLSX investigation file specification](ISA-XLSX.md#investigation-file).

 Furthermore, top-level reproducibility information MUST be provided in the CWL `arc.cwl`, which also MUST exist.

 #### Investigation and Study Metadata